 Unemployment doesn't have to be a hurdle when getting new plastic.

+With that said, qualifying for a credit card could prove a little trickier without a job.
 Here are a few things you should know if you don’t have a job and are trying to get a credit card.

 Unless you’re a fresh graduate, your credit history always factors heavily into all credit applications.
 Having a good credit history will help in this case.